All Students must meet the Requirements for the Certificate of Graduate Study.

 Fulfilling a Critical Need

 Very few educators are licensed to teach computer science in Vermont, yet the majority of principals say that computer science is equally or more important than required core classes.
 UVM's Certificate of Graduate Study in Computer Science Education is designed for educators interested in teaching computer science (grades 7-12) as well as others who work in non-school settings.
-Our goal is to educate the next generation of computer science teachers who will encourage and support diverse groups of students to become computer science literate and consider computer science careers.
-The certificate includes 5 online courses (18 graduate credits) as outlined under the Minimum Degree Requirements section of this page.
+The program's goal is to educate the next generation of computer science teachers who will encourage and support diverse groups of students to become computer science literate and consider computer science careers.

 Upon completion of the certificate, previously licensed Vermont educators will be eligible for a teaching licensure endorsement in Computer Science Education through the Vermont Agency of Education.